hellomohit722/git-mosh/03 Browsing History/13- Restoring a Deleting File.md

 ```

 After running this command we can see that we have in the **Staging Area** one new file with `git status`.
+Git copies that file content into your Working Directory (your file system).
+The file reappears!

 ```zsh
 ❯ git status